apache/shardingsphere/docs/document/content/manual/shardingsphere-proxy/configuration.en.md

 ### Authentication

-It is used to verify the authentication to log in Sharding-Proxy, which must use correct user name and password after the configuration of them.
+It is used to verify the authentication to log in ShardingSphere-Proxy, which must use correct user name and password after the configuration of them.

 ```yaml
 authentication: